 - With the raids that required to fund investors, ship owners, slave traders, soldiers and the intermediaries, the banking sector would know an unprecedented boom (Loyds, Barclays Bank, Baring etc…)

-- The damage caused by the revolts in the sea, the attacks of the African resistants and slaves on the plantations, there was a need to ensure against the hazards of the traffic, whence the expansion of insurance companies.
+- The damage caused by the revolts in the sea, the attacks of the African resistants and enslaved Africans on the plantations, there was a need to ensure against the hazards of the traffic, whence the expansion of insurance companies.

 - The increase in orders of slave boats created the economic development of ports without forgetting the lever effects on the economic activity of the port cities (St Malo, Nantes, La Rochelle, Seville, St Nazaire, Liverpool, Bordeaux).
 For La Rochelle between 1739 and 1793, 349 galley ships journeyed, distributed between 56 ship owners.
 The activity begot huge fortunes.

-The French lawyer Hilliard of Auberteuil (1751-1789) declares that the African slaves are the source of the prosperity of Europe and Voltaire said that “the Caribbean are points on the map, but finally these countries, that can barely glimpse on a world map have produced for France an annual circulation of 60 million merchandise”.
-60 million of goods is equivalent today to hundreds of billions of euros, and this for a single year.
+The French lawyer Hilliard of Auberteuil (1751-1789) declares that enslaved Africans are the source of the prosperity of Europe and Voltaire said that “the Caribbean are points on the map, but finally these countries, that can barely glimpse on a world map have produced for France an annual circulation of 60 million merchandise”.
+60 million of goods is equivalent today to billions of euros, and this for a single year.

-According to the BBC, the money derived from the activity of the slave trade is at the origin of modern capitalism according to historians.
+According to the BBC, the money derived from the activity of the slave trade is at the origin of modern capitalism.
 We know today that it is the money of this criminal trafficking which funded the famous industrial revolution in the west.
-According to the National Legal Policy Center the USA, the number of hours of forced labor of Africans put in slavery in the United States is equivalent to 97 000 billion U.S. dollars.
+According to the National Legal Policy Center in the USA, the number of hours of forced labor of Africans put in slavery in the United States is equivalent to 97 000 billion U.S. dollars.
 Wall Street developed because of the traffic of Africans.
-The famous banks as Lehman Brothers, JP Morgan, Rothschild experienced their booming thanks to the destruction of the lives of Africans.
+Famous banks like Lehman Brothers, JP Morgan, Rothschild experienced their booming thanks to the destruction of the lives of Africans.

 The famous European renaissance is therefore based on two pillars.
-First, the reintroduction of sciences and arts by Blacks and Arabs of the Moorish civilization.
+First, the reintroduction of sciences and arts by Africans and Arabs of the Moorish civilization.
 It is the intellectual pillar.
-Secondly, the annihilation of the America with the extermination of millions of Natives; as well as the 400 to 600 million African lives lost with 12 to 30 million of deportees put to forced labor.
+Secondly, the annihilation of the Americas with the extermination of millions of Natives; as well as the 400 to 600 million African lives lost, with 12 to 30 million of deportees put to forced labor.
 It is the economic pillar.

 By: Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)